PEDAGOGICAL PROFILE OF GESM

 Extra-Curricular Activities in Primary and Secondary School (ECA)

 In addition to the academic programme we offer a wide range of extra-curricular activities that extend the educational experience in recreational areas.
-A range of activities keep students fit and active and develop skills for life-long enthusiasm and interest for sports and cultural commitment.
+A range of activities keep students fit and active and develop skills for life-long enthusiasm and interest in sports and cultural commitment.
 The ECAs are offered in synergy with the French School.